dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 People regret way more things they didn't do then they do.

 Startups, once they get big enough, can only grow by word of mouth.

+I think the job is 5% that and 95% making sure that it happens.

 Stories